srl-labs/learn-srlinux/docs/tutorials/l2evpn/evpn.md

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:6,&quot;zoom&quot;:2,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;https://raw.githubusercontent.com/learn-srlinux/site/diagrams/quickstart.drawio&quot;}"></div>

-Configuration of access interface is nothing special, we already [configured leaf-spine interfaces](fabric.md#leaf-spine-interfaces) at the fabric configuration stage, so the steps are all familiar.
+Configuration of an access interface is nothing special, we already [configured leaf-spine interfaces](fabric.md#leaf-spine-interfaces) at the fabric configuration stage, so the steps are all familiar.
 The only detail worth mentioning here is that we have to indicate the type of the subinterface to be [`bridged`](../../basics/ifaces.md#subinterfaces), this makes the interfaces only attachable to a network instance of `mac-vrf` type with MAC learning and layer-2 forwarding enabled.

 The following config is applied to both leaf switches: